cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/cloudflare-challenges.md

 - Successfully pass the challenge to visit the website.
 Cookies and JavaScript support are required in browser settings to pass the challenge.
 - Request the website owner to allow their IP address.
 - Scan their computer for malicious programs (it may be infected).
-- Check their antivirus or firewall service to make sure it is not blocking access to the challenge resources (e.g. images).
+- Check their antivirus or firewall service to make sure it is not blocking access to the challenge resources (for example, images).